Magic, Vucevic beat Cavaliers in season opener

 ORLANDO, Fla.
-(AP)Markelle Fultz’s first show in Orlando was a big hit.

-Fultz had 12 points and six assists, helping the Magic beat the Cleveland Cavaliers 94-85 on Wednesday night in the season opener for both teams.
+(AP)Nikola Vucevic had 21 points and nine rebounds, and the Orlando Magic beat the Cleveland Cavaliers 94-85 on Wednesday night in the season opener for each team.

-”He was the difference in the game in the second half,” coach Steve Clifford said.

-Fultz was selected by Philadelphia with the No. 1 overall pick in the 2017 draft.
-The 21-year-old guard played 33 games in two seasons with the 76ers before he was traded to Orlando in February.
+Evan Fournier scored 16 points for Orlando, and Markelle Fultz had 12 points and six assists.
+It was Fultz’s first game with the Magic after the No. 1 overall pick in the 2017 draft was acquired in a February trade with Philadelphia.

 Kevin Love had 11 points and 18 rebounds for Cleveland, which trailed by as many as 20 points.
 Collin Sexton and Tristan Thompson each scored 16 points in John Beilein’s first game as Cavs coach.